Frostn1/Nova/Git Repo/Tokens.md

 <span class="hljs-keyword">var</span> number = <span class="hljs-number">0</span><span class="hljs-comment">

 </span><span class="hljs-keyword">get</span>(number)<span class="hljs-comment"></span>

+## *When* *End*
+* Special statement in Eclipse Language, which works as in a normal if, and will trigger if one of the vars in the statement is altered

 ## *Comments*
 * Using the `$` will create a comment statement